So you want to do the 48 Hour Film Project with Discordian Films…

 - We’ve been known to enter different 48’s.
 We’ve entered DC, Baltimore, and Richmond, as well as some of the special 48’s and related competitions.
 Keep an eye on the Facebook group for announcements on the competitions we’ll enter.

 - If you show up on Saturday, I’ll promise you a job on the set.
-If you let me know that you’re going to show up on Saturday and you want a part, I’ll promise you one.
+If you let me know that you’re going to show up on Saturday and you want a part, I’ll try to give you one.

-- I can’t always promise a great role, however.
+- I can’t always promise a great role.
 But if you want a big part, there’s things you can do to improve your chances.

 - We’ve occasionally had people we haven’t worked with drop out on Saturday morning.
 It’s left us shy about giving major roles to newcomers who were not present Friday.
 At this point, I’m making it a standing policy that I will not cast as leads people who don’t show up on Friday who I have not worked with.
 My apologies for this, but Saturday is stressful enough, so I want to reduce the chances that I’ll have to make a last-minute casting change for a major role.

-- On the other hand, we’ve given lead roles to first-time Discordians who did show up on Friday, and they’ve done a great job at it.
+- On the other hand, we’ve given lead roles to first-time Discordians who did show up on Friday, and they’ve done a great job.
 Sometimes these are people who didn’t know any of us, sometimes they are people who knew only one of us.
 We like this – it’s always a pleasure when someone new steps up and brings unexpected skills to the table.

 - One note: we cannot use SAG/AFTRA actors for a 48.
 I’m sorry about that, but we always put our films up online, and SAG/AFTRA requires that we pay SAG actors if we put the films online.
 We’re not able to commit to that.
 Hopefully, we’ll find some other time or place to work together.